The future of our cemeteries

 - increase the ecological value and biodiversity of the area by:

-- removing soil that was contaminated by unauthorised waste disposal
+- removing soil that is contaminated by unauthorised waste disposal

 - clearing scrub vegetation

-- planting 60 native trees and substantial shrub planting
+- planting 60 native trees with substantial shrub planting

 - building habitat features for, reptiles, mammals and insects